Jorit: Notable street murals

 In August 2019, Jorit painted the face of the first man in space, Yuri Gagarin, on the facade of a twenty-story building in the district of Odintsovo, Russia.
 At the base of the mural is "СССР", the abbreviation for the official name of the Soviet Union in the Russian alphabet.
 It is the largest portrait of Gagarin in the world.

-On February 22, 2021, he painted the face of Valerio Verbano on the facade of a building in Rome.
+On 22 February 2021, he painted the face of Valerio Verbano on the facade of a building in Rome.
 Verbano was an Italian communist militant, killed in 1980 in an ambush by three fascists who had entered his home.

+In Florence, Jorit published a mural depicting the young Antonio Gramsci in 2020.
+In the wall is Gramsci's words: "Even when all is or seems lost, one must quietly set to work again, starting from the beginning ...
+The crisis consists precisely in the fact that the old dies and the new cannot be born".

 Painting in the West Bank and expulsion from Israel

-Jorit and another artist Salvatore Tukios were detained for three days after painting a mural depicting a Palestinian adolescent activist, Ahed Tamimi, who had become an iconic figure among Palestinians after slapping the face of an Israeli soldier outside her home in the West Bank village of Nabi Salih.
+Jorit and another artist, Salvatore Tukios, were detained for three days after painting a mural depicting a Palestinian adolescent activist, Ahed Tamimi, who had become an iconic figure among Palestinians after slapping the face of an Israeli soldier outside her home in the West Bank village of Nabi Salih.
 The mural – whose completion was scheduled to coincide with Tamimi's release from an 8-month prison sentence – was set on the Bethlehem side of Israel's Separation Barrier.
-Upon their return to Naples on July 30, their families, waiting at the airport, asked that no photos be taken, as they wished to remain anonymous.
+Upon their return to Naples on 30 July, their families, waiting at the airport, asked that no photos be taken, as they wished to remain anonymous.